 Since passage of the Affordable Care Act (ACA), Republicans have accused Democrats who voted for health care reform of "cutting" Medicare.
-At the same time, Republicans in the House of Representatives have supported four Republican budget resolutions, introduced by House Budget Committee Chairman Paul Ryan (R-WI) and Tom Price (R-GA), that retain the same savings in Medicare spending while repealing the Affordable Care Act's Medicare improvements.
+At the same time, Republicans in the House of Representatives have supported five Republican budget resolutions, introduced by House Budget Committee Chairmen Paul Ryan (R-WI) and Tom Price (R-GA), that retain the same savings in Medicare spending while repealing the Affordable Care Act's Medicare improvements.

 The Affordable Care Act

 The Affordable Care Act does not cut any of Medicare's benefits.
 Rather the savings are being used to pay for benefits that are improving health care and saving money for millions of Medicare beneficiaries.
 These benefits include preventive screenings and services, and annual wellness visits and personalized prevention plans with no out-of-pocket costs, as well as discounts on prescription drugs in the Part D coverage gap known as the "donut hole" which will be closed by 2020.
-The Centers for Medicare and Medicaid Services recently reported that since the passage of the ACA, over 7.9 million Medicare beneficiaries in the Medicare Part D donut hole have saved $9.9 billion on their prescription drugs, an average of $1,265 per person.
-Also, 37.2 million people with Medicare took advantage of at least one preventive service with no cost sharing, and more than 4 million who took advantage of the Annual Wellness Visit including more than 5.8 million with traditional Medicare.
+The Centers for Medicare and Medicaid Services recently reported that since the passage of the ACA, over 10.7 million Medicare beneficiaries in the Medicare Part D donut hole have saved $20.8 billion on their prescription drugs, an average of $1,945 per person.
+Also, 39.2 million people with Medicare took advantage of at least one preventive service with no cost sharing, and more than 9 million who took advantage of the Annual Wellness Visit including more than 5.8 million with traditional Medicare.

-Because of the Medicare savings in the ACA, the projected solvency of the Medicare Part A Hospital Trust Fund has been extended by ten years, from 2016 to 2026, and beneficiaries' Part B costs are lower than projected.
+Because of the Medicare savings in the ACA, the projected solvency of the Medicare Part A Hospital Trust Fund has been extended by 14 years, from 2016 to 2030, and beneficiaries' Part B costs are lower than projected.
 In 2012, for the first time ever, the Part B deductible decreased from $162 to $140 per year; and the Part B monthly premium of $99.90 was over $6.00 lower than was projected in the 2011 Medicare Trustees Report.
-The 2013 Part B monthly premium - $104.90 – was also lower than previously projected by the trustees, and it did not increase in 2014.
+The 2013 Part B monthly premium - $104.90 – was also lower than previously projected by the trustees, and it did not increase in 2014 or 2015.

 The Affordable Care Act is reforming Medicare without dismantling the program or increasing costs for beneficiaries.
 The ACA also offers new incentives for providers to transform Medicare into a system that pays for quality rather than the quantity of services provided.
 And it strengthens Medicare's financing by increasing efforts to reduce waste, fraud and abuse.
 By building on the reforms in the ACA, Medicare can be strengthened and preserved for beneficiaries today and in the future.

 Representative Price claims that nothing would change for people who are already age 55 and older, but this is not true.
-Chairman Price's budget resolution calls for private plans to provide benefits that are at least actuarially equivalent to the benefit package provided by fee-for-service Medicare.
-This gives private companies the ability to tailor their plans to attract the youngest and healthiest seniors, even if payments are "risk adjusted" to take health status into account, which would leave traditional Medicare with older and sicker beneficiaries.
-Their higher health costs would lead to higher premiums that people would be unable or unwilling to pay, resulting in a death spiral for traditional Medicare.
-This would adversely impact people age 55 and older, including people currently enrolled in traditional Medicare, despite Chairman Ryan's assertion that nothing will change for them.
+Chairman Price's budget resolution calls for private plans to provide benefits that are at least actuarially equivalent to the benefit package provided by fee-for-service Medicare, which gives private insurance companies incentives to manipulate their plans to attract the youngest and healthiest seniors.
+This would leave traditional Medicare with older and sicker beneficiaries whose higher health costs could lead to higher premiums that they and others would be unable or unwilling to pay, resulting in a death spiral for traditional Medicare.
+This could adversely impact people age 55 and older, including people currently enrolled in traditional Medicare, despite the assertion that nothing will change for them.